-Summary: Responsible to implement, manage, and conduct a fully integrated Talent Hunt continuous improvement of the Talent Hunt process.
+Summary: Responsible for implementing, managing, and conducting a fully integrated the purpose of continuous improvement of the Talent Hunt process.

-Program.
+Talent Hunt Program.
 Utilized documented methods and procedures to bring consistency to the program.
-Conduct annual reviews and update as required for the purpose of
+Conduct annual reviews and update as required for